0xpatrickdev/react-boilerplate/README.md

 ### To Do:

+- add redux-style flux impplementation and an example
 - add PostCSS for Webpack plugin [https://github.com/postcss/postcss-loader](https://github.com/postcss/postcss-loader)
+- add example for http request with axios
+- add example of css group transition
+- add more examples of material-ui components
-- add workflow to create static site using the `static-site-generator-webpack-plugin`
+- add workflow step to create static site using the `static-site-generator-webpack-plugin`